 The ride might be described as a journey through former rail towns as Herington, White City, and Dwight were all stops along the former Chicago, Kansas, and Nebraska Railway.
 In 1887, the Chicago, Kansas, and Nebraska Railway built a main line from Topeka to Herington.
 This line connected KVBC’s home town of Topeka with Valencia, Willard, Maple Hill, Vera, Paxico, McFarland, Alma, Volland, Alta Vista, Dwight, White City, Latimer, and Herington.
 Note that Council Grove was a rail town as well but that line was owned by the Missouri Pacific Railroad.

 Herington has an interesting history which can be found here: Herington History.
 For more modern history, a look at the area maps will reveal the Herington Regional Airport (east of town), formerly the Herington Army Air Field which during WWII was “one of only two fields that processed heavy bombardment crews and equipment staging to the coasts for overseas duty.”
-These bombers included B-17s, B-24S, and B-29s (Herington Airport History).
+These bombers included B-17s, B-24S, and B-29s: Airport History

 White City history can be found here: White City History.
 It is another small rural town formed along the Missouri-Kansas-Texas Railroad and later the Chicago, Kansas, and Nebraska Railway.

 Dwight resides at the intersection of K-4 and K-57 & was established in 1887.
-History can be found here: Dwight City History 1 & Dwight City History 2.
+History can be found here: Dwight History 1 & Dwight History 2.

-The 55- and 75-mile route options head west on Highway 56 initially.
+The 56-mile and 75-mile route options head west on Highway 56 initially.
 The first SAG is in Wilsey and shared with the gravel route option.
-It is worth noting that the still-incomplete portion of the Flint Hills Nature Trail parallels Highway 56 between Delavan and Herington.
+It is worth noting that the still incomplete portion of the Flint Hills Nature Trail parallels Highway 56 between Delevan and Herington.

 Sunday

 This route passes by the Tallgrass Prairie National Preserve.
-A catered lunch will be served in Strong City for all riders.
+A catered brunch will be served in Strong City for all riders.

 For more information on the Flint Hills National Scenic Byway click here:

-Flint Hills National Scenic Byway, Flint Hills Highways and Byways, and also Flint Hills Wildlife Drive for a potential afternoon drive through the Flint Hills.
+Flint Hills National Scenic Byway, Flint Hills Highways and Byways, and also Scenic Drives in the Flint Hills for a potential afternoon drive through the Flint Hills.

 K-177 takes you past Tallgrass Prairie National Preserve which was established by Congress in 1996 and designated as National Historic Landmark in 1997.
 We highly recommend you make time to stop at the Preserve either during your ride or later.
 Check the National Park Service website for their hours.
 It is a nice place for a short hike if you want a little more activity.